Easy Vanilla Almond Granola is crispy, crunchy, filling and makes a healthy breakfast or snack.

 I had a package of slivered almonds languishing in my pantry and we were out of breakfast foods, so I whipped up a batch of Easy Vanilla Almond Granola yesterday.
-This is crispy, crunchy and chewy with a strong vanilla flavor.
-Don’t even think about making this with anything other than pure vanilla extract.

 Three Reasons to Make Your Own Granola